FraLuca/FraLuca.github.io/pubs.md

 ---

 Welcome to my publications page.
 Below, you can find a curated list of my research work.
-For the most recent and updated list of my publications, please visit my [Google Scholar profile](https://scholar.google.com/citations?user=c5jyrK4AAAAJ&hl=en).
+For the most recent and updated list, please visit my [Google Scholar profile](https://scholar.google.com/citations?user=c5jyrK4AAAAJ&hl=en).